 In 1890 the Player’s League was formed meaning three major leagues running at the same time spread the talent thin in the majors, and most of the best players were in the Player’s League.
 Despite being a great hitter with above average speed who played catcher, he didn’t get his chance until mid-season 1890 when Chicago Colts manager Cap Anson decided to give him and a pitcher named Pat Luby a chance.
 Stenzel made his debut versus the Alleghenys on June 16 but he would last just 11 games while Luby would go on to win 20 games the rest of the way.
 When the Player’s League folded following the season Stenzel was out of a major league job, returning to the minors for two full seasons before getting another chance despite hitting great each of those years.

 In 1894, Van Haltren was gone so Stenzel became the team’s everyday centerfielder and it was in this season that he put his name in the team’s record book.
 He set a still standing Pirates record of 150 runs scored that year.
-He drove in 121 runs which still ranks in the top ten, just 10 RBI’s behind the single season leader.
-He also stole 61 bases which is tied for 8th highest in franchise history.
-He also posted a career high 1.017 OPS helped in part by the fact he took 76 walks while batting .352 which was actually his lowest total in any of his four full seasons in Pittsburgh.
+He drove in 121 runs which still ranks in the top ten, just ten RBIs behind the single season leader.
+He stole 61 bases which is tied for 8th highest in franchise history.
+He also posted a career high 1.017 OPS, helped in part by the fact he took 76 walks while batting .352, which was actually his lowest total in any of his four full seasons in Pittsburgh.

 Connie Mack was the manager of the team back then and following the 1896 season he decided to break up the top notch outfield shipping off Stenzel and three other players that amounted to very little for flashy outfielder Steve Brodie and 3B Jim Donnelly.
 Brodie was the key to the trade but Donnelly had a fluke 1896 season hitting .328 despite the fact he hadn’t played in the majors since 1891, and prior to that he was the Mario Mendoza of his era, struggling to bat .200 most seasons.
 Brodie was a very good hitter, much the same as Stenzel but he was more known for his glove and in 1897 he would post an amazing .983 fielding percentage in CF, committing just four errors and leading the league in both categories.

 Stenzel went on to lead the league in doubles in 1897, hitting .353 while driving in 116 runs and stealing 69 bases.
-Connie Mack must’ve saw Jake was on the downside of his career but he obviously got rid of him just one season too soon.
+Connie Mack must have noticed Stenzel was on the downside of his career, but he obviously got rid of him just one season too soon.
 By 1898 his average had dropped to .275 and the next year he was released mid-season.
-He signed with the Cincinnati Reds to finish the year and hit .310 in 9 games but never played pro ball again.
+He signed with the Cincinnati Reds to finish the year and hit .310 in nine games but never played pro ball again.